 Don’t let them off the hook.

 It’s hard to say no to your manager when they come to you asking to cancel your 1 on 1 meeting.
 They probably came to you with a good reason.
 And they are your manager, after all.
-It’s hard to say no to them.
+It’s hard to say no to them for anything they ask.

 Instead, next time they ask to cancel, try something like this: